orangejuice/blog/data/activity/movie-战马-2011/record.en.md

   subtitle: 2011 / USA / Drama War / Steven Spielberg / Jeremy Irvine Peter Mullan
 ---

-A genuine fairy tale, a wonderful longing.
-Touching and thought-provoking, what a beautiful work.
+A true fairy tale, a wonderful aspiration.
+It's touching and thought-provoking, such a beautiful work.